ahcm-linux/P3-R_COVID-19_2021/tow-sample-tests/README.md

 * Download the folder __two-sample-tests__ from this repository
 * Open it in RStudio and set it as your working directory
 * Run the entire file _script.R_ located in the folder __codes__
-* The pdf and png figures will be generated and save in the directories of the folder __outputs__
+* The pdf and png figures will be generated and saved in the directories of the folder __outputs__